inga-dan/rsschool-cv/cv.md

 * HTML - basic
 * СSS - basic

 ## Code examples

 Later, my code examples will be available here: [https://github.com/inga-dan](https://github.com/inga-dan)

 ## Experience

 I have no experience in IT.
 But for 4 years I worked in a jewelry workshop and 4 years as a kindergarten teacher.
-I also have experience as a site maintenance specialist.

 ## Education